 Cruel and Unusual Death: The three drug pushers in the beginning are skinned, dosed with Slo-Mo, then tossed off the top-floor balcony so they can experience every moment of their unavoidable deaths in agonizing detail.

-Danger Deadpan: Exemplified in Dredd and Ma-Ma but evident across most of the characters; not surprising given that the majority of them are either professional highly-armed police officers or professional highly-armed drug dealers.
+Danger Deadpan: Exemplified in Dredd and Ma-Ma but evident across most of the characters; not surprising given that the majority of them are either professional highly-armed police officers or hardened highly-armed drug dealers.

 Anderson: He's thinking of making a move for your gun.
 Dredd: Yup. (beat) Anderson: He just changed his mind.
 Dredd: Yeeeee-up.